RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

         display_name_template: "{{ user.name }}"
 ```

-This is the distinction I would have wanted written in larger type: OIDC authenticates the *account*; it neither creates nor carries the room-encryption keys, which remain on the participating devices and live independently of the identity provider.
+I keep this distinction separate in my own deployment: OIDC authenticates the *account*; it neither creates nor governs the room-encryption keys, which remain on the participating devices and live independently of the identity provider.
 An IdP outage locks me out of the account for its duration.
 The loss of every logged-in device is more final: without client-side key backup, it takes the history of my encrypted rooms with it.
 I configure key backup before I need it, because after the devices are gone there is nothing left to configure.

 ## Publishing

 Only four hostnames reach the public internet through the Cloudflare tunnel and the Envoy Gateway `https-white-fm` listener: `matrix.white.fm` (the homeserver), `element.white.fm` (the client), `webhooks.white.fm` (webhook ingest), and `hookshot.white.fm` (the widget API).
-Everything else — including the Maubot administrative interface and the alternative clients — is reachable only on `*.internal.white.fm`, resolved by internal DNS.
-The homeserver route carries an extended timeout because federation requests to slow remote servers exceed the gateway default:
+Everything else, including the Maubot administrative interface and the alternative clients, is reachable only on `*.internal.white.fm`, resolved by internal DNS.
+The homeserver route has an extended timeout because federation requests to slow remote servers exceed the gateway default:

 ```yaml
 hostnames: